vikram7/beer-recommender/README.md

 Current Todos:

 - figure out efficiency issue with seed uploader

 - figure out why only 20k / 100k records are getting uploaded

 - add ! to create methods in seeders so if it  fails if create/save doesn't work: "you should try using #create! instead of #create so that you receive an error if the create fails.
 It's also probably good to use #find_or_create! so that you can run the script multiple times without creating duplicates."
+- add indexes

+- butttt I think you want to look at this for why your data isn’t all getting in there https://github.com/vikram7/beer-recommender/blob/master/app/models/review.rb#L9-L10 you’re saying that a user can only review one beer as having a particular taste rating. so as a user i couldn’t review two different beers as having a 3 for taste

+- also http://guides.rubyonrails.org/active_record_validations.html#presence "If you want to be sure that an association is present, you'll need to test whether the associated object itself is present, and not the foreign key used to map the association."

+- you should read this post too https://tomafro.net/2009/08/using-indexes-in-rails-choosing-additional-indexes. you should also use indexes to make sure that column entries really are unique at the database level. and if you’re scoping them, you need to use a compound index. and if you’re scoping them, you need to use a compound index. like add_index :reviews, [:beer_id, :user_id], unqiue: true. i would probably make separate migrations for each of the tables that you’re adding indexes to

 - write user stories